Tack-Tau/FpGNN/README.md

   **Note**: For classification jobs you may need to modify [line 227 in WeightedRandomSampler](https://github.com/pytorch/pytorch/blob/main/torch/utils/data/sampler.py#L227) to `weights_tensor = torch.as_tensor(weights, dtype=torch.float32 if weights.device.type == "mps" else torch.float64)` when using MPS backend.
 To maximize the efficiency of training while using MPS backend, you may want to use only single core (`--workers 0`) of the CPU to load the dataset.
 - Add `save_to_disk` option, `disable_mps` option and FP related arg options
 - Introduce `IdTargetData` class to do efficient sampling on the dataset
-- Update `collate_pool` to handle both `IdTargetData` and `IdTargetData` type dataset
+- Update `collate_pool` to handle both `IdTargetData` and `StructData` type dataset
-- Switching from [Python3 implementation](https://github.com/Tack-Tau/fplib3/) of the Fingerprint Library to [C implementation](https://github.com/Tack-Tau/fplib) to improve speed. \
+- Switching from [Python3 implementation](https://github.com/Tack-Tau/fplib3/) of the Fingerprint Library to [C implementation](https://github.com/Rutgers-ZRG/libfp) to improve speed. \
   (Optional) Modify the `setup.py` in `fplib` if you use `conda` to install LAPACK:
   ```python
   lapack_dir=["$CONDA_PREFIX/lib"]